History of Puerto Rico Open in Timeline

 Puerto Rico Open

-The Puerto Rico Open is a PGA Tour professional golf tournament inaugurated in 2008, uniquely hosted in Puerto Rico at the Tom Kite-designed Coco Beach Golf Course.
-Originally an alternate event to the WGC-Cadillac Championship in early March, it shifted to late March in 2016, running opposite the WGC-Dell Match Play.
+The Puerto Rico Open is a PGA Tour professional golf tournament established in 2008, uniquely held in Puerto Rico at the Coco Beach Golf Course designed by Tom Kite.
+Initially an alternate event to the WGC-Cadillac Championship in early March until 2015, it shifted to late March in 2016, coinciding with the WGC-Dell Match Play.
 The Golf Channel broadcasts all four rounds of the tournament.

 1956: First Puerto Rico Open